 All students study Design and Technology at Key Stage 3.
 We aim to teach our pupils to work independently and with creativity.
 Technology skills are developed through analysis of existing products and skills based activities to design and make quality products.
-Through Design and Technology, students become independent and creative problem solvers.
-They become confident practically and develop the ability to work within a fast changing world.
+Through Design and Technology, students become independent and creative problem solvers by developing confident practical skills and the ability to work within a fast changing world.

-The main topics in KS3 are Food, Textiles and resistant Materials.
-We also incorporate ICT skills along with an element of Graphics.
-Technology develops a range of skill including innovation, creativity and problem solving as individuals and as part of a team.
-Throughout KS3 we aim to develop confidence as well as awareness of safety by working with familiar contexts and advancing to the unfamiliar.
+The main areas of study in KS3 are Food, Textiles and Resistant Materials.
+We also incorporate ICT skills along with an element of Graphic Design.
+Technology develops a range of skill including innovation, creativity and problem solving, both as individuals and as part of a team.
+Throughout KS3 we aim to develop confidence as well as awareness of safety by applying learning in familiar contexts before advancing to the unfamiliar.

 At this level, homework should take no longer than 30 minutes each week.
-Types of assessment could include research, investigations, exercises and evaluations.
+Types of assessment could include research, investigations and evaluations.
 Students are encouraged to develop their skills using Google sketchup and technologystudent.com.
-There are many valuable resources on Manufacturer websites, and we particularly like M&S as they produce products applicable to all 3 areas of study.
+There are many valuable resources on Manufacturer websites; we particularly like M&S as they produce products applicable to all 3 areas of study.

 Key Stage 4 Technology